Working with Subversion and Dreamweaver CS5

 - Plus icon beside the file name indicates that the local file has not yet been added to the repository and should be added.

-- Check icon beside the file name indicates that there was a change to the local file, making the local and repository versions no longer identical.
+- Check icon beside the file name indicates a change to the local file, making the local and repository versions no longer identical.

 Reinstating Previous Versions